Spring Foray to Slate Run Metro Park

 Soil on the bluffs of the banks of the intermittent stream were fairly well occupied with mosses.
 One of these is a robust cushion moss (acrocarp) with fairly broad leaves that are toothed all around the margin.
 It’s Plagiomnium ciliare.

 Trees constitute the best lichen substrate in wooded areas free of large expanses of boulders or open bluffs.
 Here, Diane and Janet watch as Ray scrutinizes bark.

 Members of foliose lichen genus Punctelia are frequently encountered on trees in Ohio.
 One species is especially common: Punctelia rudecta, which is gray, with moderate-sized marginal lobes, and prominent isidia (minute projecting asexual reproductive structures).

 A related species that lacks either isidia or soredia is Puctelia bolliana.
 Note the lobulate thallus.

 Way in the woods (a little bushwhacking here) lies an amazing little buttonbush swamp.
 It was pretty squishy walking aroind here, but worth the trouble.
 We saw this tangle mass of little straps-shaped leaves belonging to an aquatic liverwort, Riccia fluitans.
 This species is very common in home aquariums.
 It’s nice to see it in the wild.

 In the same swampy spot in the woods, this is not a bryophyte but a vascular plant that seems to be trying very hard to be one.
 We saw “star duckweed,” Lemna trisulca.
 This crazy duckweed, looks like little airplanes crashing into one another.

 OMLA members are good friends, always happy to talk about life, the universe, and everything.
 Usually this consists of updating one another on their recent outings in search of mosses and lichens.

-For further information about this very excellentent foray, including moss and lichen species lists, look in the 2014 volume of the association’s newsletter, OBELISK.
+For further information about this very excellent foray, look in Volume 11 (2014) of the association’s newsletter, OBELISK.